New Unified School Council: Ideology and criticism

 The CENU was a distinctly anti-fascist body.
 For this reason, ideological purges were carried out on several occasions, removing right-wing and Catholic teachers from their posts.
-These purges caused protests by Manuel de Irujo (PNV), from the central government.
+These purges caused protests by Manuel de Irujo (Basque Nationalist Party), from the central government.
 The ideological control of the teaching staff was accentuated once the anarchists lost the leadership of the CENU.
 In June 1937, the requirements to be a teacher increased.
 All those who are suspected of not being sufficiently "politically related" were excluded.

-But Puig i Elias came from a libertarian background, understanding education as a tool to achieve a harmonious and peaceful society.
-He stated that the school:
+However, Puig i Elias came from a libertarian background, understanding education as a tool to achieve a harmonious and peaceful society.
+At the time that the school functioned, during the Spanish Civil War, he stated that the school:

-He said this during the middle of the Spanish Civil War.
-Despite the hatreds experienced, the text spoke of the neutrality of education: "if Catholics wanted to make Catholics and socialists, socialists, anarchists do not want to make anarchists, what we propose is to make people."
+Despite the animosity that he received, the text spoke of the neutrality of education: "if Catholics wanted to make Catholics and socialists, socialists, anarchists do not want to make anarchists, what we propose is to make people".
 Anarchist education was permeated with this naturalistic stance on the natural goodness of children.
 This defense of the ideological neutrality of education was not shared by the UGT, which defended an indoctrinating education to establish a new revolutionary order.
-It was intended to inculcate republican ideals in order to discard any "fascist deviation" of the student.
+It was intended to impose republican ideals in order to discard any "fascist deviation" of the student.

 But Puig Elias also had to justify himself to anarchist teachers.
 They came to see CENU as a "deviation" from anarchist principles, since it was at the disposal of the state.
 For the sector opposed to CENU, it was too close to socialist policies.
 This sector was formed, above all, by the Regional Federation of Rationalist Schools and the Libertarian Youth.
-Joan's brother, Josep, responded to these accusations by saying that the CENU put into practice with facts and not with vague statements the program approved at the Zaragoza Congress of the CNT, held in May 1936.
+Joan's brother, Josep, responded to these accusations by saying that the CENU put into practice with facts and not with vague statements the program that had been approved at the Zaragoza Congress of the CNT, in May 1936.